AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Average Auto Insurance Cost in California by City

 Auto insurance rates in California vary by city, with drivers in larger cities usually paying more due to increased congestion and risk of accidents.
-The city with the most expensive rates is Los Angeles, with an average annual premium of $2,791, which is 47 percent higher than the state average.
-San Diego’s average rate is lower than most other major California cities at $1,912 but it is still slightly higher than the statewide average.
+The city with the most expensive rates is Los Angeles, with an average annual premium of $3,005, which is 17 percent higher than the state average.
+San Diego’s average rate is lower than most other major California cities at $2,059, making it 20 percent lower than the statewide average.

 Minimum Car Insurance Requirements in California